Asset Creation Guide

 Ready Player Me avatars can have different hair styles.

-1. Create an asset according to the requirements
+1. Create an asset according to the

 Download template project